mh-firouzjaah/mh-firouzjaah/README.md

 - I'm a fullstack mid-level Python and Django developer based in Tehran, Iran.
 - I love coding in python and automate the boring stuff with python and django.
-- Found and reported solution for inaccuracy and errors in django translation system.
 - Visual Studio Code is my favorite code editor and I spent sometime to make it more comfortable for coding in python/django yet I've patched a color theme for vscode.
-- **Open to work and migrate**

 ### when I have time